frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 Our Father has had a great role to play in the Church liturgical reform: the care of the sacred vessels, the taste and decor of our oratories, of the vestments, work of the Catering.

-John Paul II has something like four encyclicals in relation to the Blessed Eucharist. *The Church of the Eucharist,* the *Sacrament of the Redemption* (Instruction), *Stay With Us, Lord* (Apostolic Letter), and the *Sacrament of Charity---*the latter one was Pope Benedict, I think.
+John Paul II has something like four encyclicals in relation to the Blessed Eucharist. *The Church of the Eucharist,* the *Sacrament of the Redemption* (Instruction), *Stay With Us, Lord* (Apostolic Letter), and the *Sacrament of Charity---*the latter one was Pope Benedict.

 Our Father used to say, "With one tabernacle I could convert the world."
 Very powerful words: "with one tabernacle"---the value and the importance and the treasure of Our Lord in the Blessed Eucharist.
 Our Father transmitted that spirit to all of us.